katcipis/sophia/notes/books/thinking-fast-slow.md

 My empirical life experience agrees a lot with all this, by observing other people behavior, and sometimes my own.
 But maybe I'm just a victim of my own WYSIATI :-).

+### Affect Heuristics

+Even our logical/rational System 2 tends to look for information that confirms System 1 assumptions.
+I feel this clearly in my life, it is that nice pleasure you feel when you find information that reinforces something you believe and that is important for you.
+But that is also how information bubbles gets formed.

+### Anchoring Effect

+Suggesting an initial value/information affects your judgement.
+Even professionals with a lot of experience get influenced by almost random anchors.
+Research interviewed real state agents about the pricing of some real state but providing anchors on the value of the properties.
+The anchoring effect was very similar to what is observed in people who are not giving a professional opinion.
+So even having a lot of experience with something won't make you immune to this.
+Funny enough the interviewed people denied being influenced by this bias, even though the results were quite clear.

+### Availability Bias

+How easily/fast information can be retrieved from our brains affects our confidence on the information and reinforces our belief in it.
+This seems ok/good at first, but leads to some paradoxical results.

+In one of the researches around this people were asked to remember of 12 times they were assertive, and they asked how assertive they think they are.
+The same was done with a different set of people, but asking for just 6 times.

+Logically, people who remembered fewer ocassions would feel less confident.
+But the opposite happened, people who remembered only 6 occasions were more confident than the ones who remember 12.

+Remembering 12 occasions takes longer and is harder.
+When it is hard to remember something you develop the intuition that it is less likely to be true, even if in the end you gathered even more information.

+This explains my personal bias against assertive people.
+Usually the people with less information/experience are the more assertive ones.

+### Affect Heuristic

+We tend to not assess tradeoffs between different ideas/things, we just push for simpler and black/white models of reality.
+What we like tend to have only benefits and mostly no downsides, and what we don't like has only downsides, no benefits at all.

+This explains a lot about human nature and why almost any form of human endeavour ends up converging to religious behavior.
+Religion is usually built on top of this bias, the affinity that we have with simple answers, right and wrong, good and evil.

+It doesn't model reality, but our brains are not that interested in reality :-) (just the bare minimum to keep us alive and confortable).